MultiCraft/repixture/mods/rp_mobs/API.md

 Handle the tasks, microtasks and the task queue of the mob for a single step.
 Required for the task system to work.
 This is supposed to go into `on_step` of the entity definition.
 It must be called every step.

+### `rp_mobs.create_task(def)`

+Create a task according to the specified `def` table.
+See the data structure above for the possible table fields.

+Returns the task.

+This only creates the task in memory.
+To actually execute the task, you have to add it to a mob's task queue with `rp_mobs.add_task`.

+### `rp_mobs.create_microtask(def)`

+Create a microtask according to the specified `def` table.
+See the data structure above for the possible table fields.
+The `statedata` field will always be initialized as an empty table.

+Returns the microtask.

+Note this only creates it in memory.
+To actually execute it, you have to add it to a task with `rp_mobs.add_microtask_to_task` and then execute the task.

 ### `rp_mobs.add_task(mob, task)`